opentecture/mindmapping/sandbox/opentecture-bookmarks/add-a-line-bookmarks/dev-notes.md

 ### Sharing

-* The knowledge in each link must be made availble with a click or twp
+* The knowledge in each link must be made available with a click or twp
 * No paywalls
 * Much of the knowledge is available in small chunks
 	* Just-in-time learning